r23712/Front-end-Developer-Interview-Questions/README.md

 * Are you on Twitter?
 * 	Yes
 	* If so, who do you follow on Twitter?
- * 		Mostly web developers and designers.
+ * 		*Mostly web developers and designers.*
 * Are you on GitHub?
 	* If so, what are some examples of repos you follow
- * 		HTML5 Boilerplate
+ * 		*HTML5 Boilerplate*
 * What blogs do you follow?
-* 	So, So many.
-HTML5Weekly, JavaScript Weekly, CSS Tricks/Shoptalk, Javascript Jabber, The Web Ahead
+* 	*Lots.
+HTML5Weekly, JavaScript Weekly, CSS Tricks/Shoptalk, Javascript Jabber, The Web Ahead*
 * What version control systems have you used (Git, SVN etc.)?
-* 	Git and SVN
+* 	*Git and SVN*
 * What is your preferred development environment?
 (OS, Editor, Browsers, Tools etc.)
-* 	Mac, Sublime 2, Chrome Dev Tools, Firebug, Photoshop,
+* 	*Mac, Sublime 2, Chrome Dev Tools, Firebug, Photoshop, Lots of online resources*
 * Can you describe your workflow when you create a web page?
-* 	I usually start with my fork of HTML5 Boilerplate, then work on markup, then styling, then JavaScript.
+* 	*Usually start with my HTML5 Boilerplate fork, then markup, then styling, then JavaScript.*
-* 	I try to do anything I think that may be more challenging early on.
+* 	*I try to do anything I think that may be more challenging early on.*
 * Can you describe the difference between progressive enhancement and graceful degradation?
-* 	Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.
+* 	*Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.*
-* 	Graceful degradation is starting with designing for the most optimal browser experience first and then designing fallbacks for older browsers.
+* 	*Graceful degradation is starting with designing for the most optimal browser experience first and then designing fallbacks for older browsers.*
 	* Bonus points for describing feature detection
- * 		Some methods for doing this are media queries, javascript polyfills and javascript detection libraries such as Modernizr
+ * 		*Some methods for doing this are media queries, javascript polyfills and javascript detection libraries such as Modernizr*
 * Explain what "Semantic HTML" means.
-* 	It means the opposite of using divs for everything.
-Taking advantage of new HTML5 elements like nav, article, header, footer, etc.
+* 	*It means the opposite of using divs for everything.
+Taking advantage of new HTML5 elements like nav, article, header, footer, etc.*
 *
 * What browser do you primary develop in and what developer tools do you use?
-* 	Chrome
+* 	*Chrome*
 * How would you optimize a websites assets/resources?
-	Concatenate JavaScript and CSS Files
+	*Concatenate JavaScript and CSS Files*
-	Use sprite sheets and icon fonts
+	*Use sprite sheets and icon fonts*

 		* File concatenation
 		* File minification